-For some Swiss, more is too much - SWI swissinfo.ch
+Some Swiss prefer smaller homes

 Both of the studies looked at how well people had accepted revisions to a spatial planning law in 2013.
 The Federal Housing Office says the revised law “showed that the population wants to protect the landscape and farmland.”

-However, the federal office also says that “housing is one of the most important reasons for land use and urban sprawl”.
+However, the federal officeexternal link also says that “housing is one of the most important reasons for land use and urban sprawl”.
 And some recent numbers might explain why some feel they have too much space.

 The surface area of residential buildings in Switzerland rose by 53% between 1985 and 2009, the office says, while the residential population only increased by 17%.